 The Erasmus Charter for Higher Education (ECHE) provides the general quality framework for European and international cooperation activities a higher education institution may carry out within Erasmus+.
-The award of an ECHE is a pre-requisite for all higher education institutions located in the EU Member states and in third countries associated to the Programme, and willing to participate in parts of the Erasmus+ Programme dedicated to the field of higher education.
+The award of an ECHE is a pre-requisite for all higher education institutions located in the EU Member states and in third countries associated to the Programme.

 The Erasmus Charter contains the fundamental principles to be respected by HEIs when participating in Erasmus+ programme.